daverona/docker-cromwell/README.md

 Then visit [http://localhost:8000](http://localhost:8000).
 If you submit a workflow, the output will be generated under `data` directory on the host.

+Note that if the command is omitted, cromwell runs in server mode by default.

 ## Advanced Usages